INFORMSJoC/2024.0546/src/LogTPm/readme.md

 The codes in this folder handle the coauthor model of Jackson & Wolinsky (1996).
 When applied to a new problem, one has to adjust the formulas in `values.m` apart from necessary adjustments to the parameters in `main.m`.
 Another version for the connections model of Jackson & Wolisnky (1996) is shown in folder `Version:connections`, which is applied in Section 5.3.
-In this version, we assume the agents are located on a circle and adjust the codes in `links.m`, `graphs.m` and `values.m` accordingly.
+In this version, we assume the agents are located on a circle and then adjust the codes in `links.m`, `graphs.m` and `values.m` accordingly.
 (We rename them by `loop_link.m`, `loop_graph.m` and `loop_values`.)

 # References
 1. Jackson MO, Wolinsky A (1996).
 A strategic model of social and economic networks.
 Journal of Economic Theory, 71:44–74.